chmp/framequery/Readme.md

 ## Getting started

-Install framequery with `pip install framequery` and Use `framequery.execute` to run queries against dataframes in your scope:
+Install framequery with `pip install framequery` and use `framequery.execute` to run queries against dataframes in your scope:

 ```python